top of page

 Background:

-Four years ago, I wrote and created a course for complete beginners at Epping Forest Horology Centre (EFHC) in Essex, delivering 120 hours of training over 40 weeks.
+I wrote and created a course for complete beginners to watchmaking, delivering 120 hours of training over 40 weeks.
 Following the success of that course, I expanded my offerings to create a comprehensive second-year program focusing on advanced watchmaking techniques with more complicated watch movements.

 London Watchmaking School - Course Overview

-Here at London Watchmaking School, we teach a Year One course and a Year Two course in the workshop.
+Here at London Watchmaking School, we teach Year One and Year Two watchmaking courses.

 Year One Course Structure

-• Entry Level: Assumes no prior knowledge of watch mechanics.
+• Entry Level: Assuming no prior knowledge of watch mechanics.

 • Duration: 40 weeks (120 hours).